mozilla/vaani.microphone-check/README.md

 results/<corpus-1>/no/device-2/RESULTS
 results/<corpus-1>/no/device-3/RESULTS
 ...
-results/<corpus-n>/rpi/device-1/RESULTS
-results/<corpus-n>/rpi/device-2/RESULTS
-results/<corpus-n>/rpi/device-3/RESULTS
-...
 ```
-corresponding to the various microphone/distance/corpus pairings.
+corresponding to the various microphone/distance pairings for `corpus-1`.
 Each such file contains a single line of the form
 ```
 WER: 0.2053679653679652
 ```